1kmHQ/Book/08-long-term-vision.md

 This is the template for 1km.

-We're not building a startup.
-We're building infrastructure.
-Infrastructure that should outlast its founders, outlast current technologies, outlast the very idea of "apps" as we know them.
+We're building something meant to last — not a startup optimizing for a quick exit.

 ---

 ## The Time Horizon

-Most businesses plan in quarters.
-Ambitious ones plan in years.
-We plan in generations.

-This isn't grandiosity.
-It's necessity.

-Infrastructure lasts.
-Roads built by the British are still used today.
-Railway lines laid in the 1800s still carry passengers.
-The postal system has operated for centuries.
+Most startups plan for 5-7 year exits.
+We're thinking longer.

+Why?
+Because infrastructure takes time.
+Trust builds slowly.
+And if this works, it becomes something people depend on — like roads, like electricity.

-If 1km succeeds — truly succeeds — it will become part of how rural India moves.
-Not an app people use, but infrastructure people depend on.
-Like electricity.
-Like water.
-Like roads.
+If 1km succeeds, it becomes part of how rural India moves.

 Such infrastructure cannot be built with a five-year horizon.
 It cannot be built by people planning their exit.
 It cannot be built by optimising for the next funding round.